wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tbody>
 </table>

-## Wildcards, Aliases, and Variables
+## Partial Regex, Wildcards, Aliases, and Variables

+You can:
+* Use partial regex to specify patterns that need to be matched when building a query.
-You can use wildcards as shortcuts for specifying multiple names or values.
+* Use wildcards as shortcuts for specifying multiple names or values.
-You can use query line variables, aliases, and dashboard variables as shortcuts for building queries out of other expressions or predefined strings.
+* Use query line variables, aliases, and dashboard variables as shortcuts for building queries out of other expressions or predefined strings.

-You can combine wildcards, aliases, query line variables, and dashboard variables in the same query line.
+* Combine wildcards, aliases, query line variables, and dashboard variables in the same query line.

 <table style="width: 100%;" id="wildcardAliasVariable">
 <colgroup>